AmazingMonster/macaron/README.md

 Often, a typo during testing could hide itself in plain sight as I frustratedly debugged through the real code.
 Eventually, I made this library.

 The goal of Macaron is to simplify numerous static_asserts and provide a fast way to generate dummy testers.
 A macro call can create a list of tokens of any amount below 320.
-This allows me to test performance on a large scale.
+This allows me to test metafunction performance on a large scale.

 Macaron consists of four sections:
 - [Rudimental](https://github.com/AmazingMonster/macaron/tree/main/macaron/rudimental).
 This section contains details of basic macro manipulation.
 It is not part of this library's interface.